ruxideng/temp/README.md

-# LLM-Guided Spatial Reasoning & Navigation Agent
-### Coding Sample Overview
+# LLM-Augmented Navigation Agent: `SentinelMeetingAgent` & `Reasoner`

-This code implements an intelligent navigation agent in a simulated urban environment.
+This coding sample implements an LLM-guided navigation system in a simulated urban environment.
-The agent must reach a target location while avoiding patrolling guards (“sentinels”), interpreting images, and refining routes in real time.
-The system consists of two tightly-connected modules:
+The agent can interpret aerial images, build a semantic scene graph, avoid patrolling sentinels, and navigate safely to the meeting location.

 ---

-## 1. Reasoner (LLM-based High-Level Module)

-**Goal:** Provide *semantic understanding* and *global reasoning*.
+## System Overview

-### Key Capabilities
+### Reasoner (ThinkingModule)

-- **Scene Graph Construction**
+Reasoner
-  - Reconstructs a Hybrid Scene Graph (HSG) from:
+├─ Maintains global Hybrid Scene Graph (HSG)
-    - Aerial images
-    - Conversation excerpts
-  - Uses an LLM to output structured JSON describing objects, relations, and connectivity.
+├─ Uses LLM prompts for:
+│ ├─ Action planning
+│ ├─ Scene-graph reconstruction from language
+│ └─ Safe-path proposal & route refinement (vision + text)
+└─ Validates routes against sentinel locations

+### SentinelMeetingAgent (BaseNavigationMeetingAgent)

+SentinelMeetingAgent
+├─ Processes simulator observations and app events
+├─ Tracks sentinel poses and emergency states
+├─ Requests aerial grid-map images & refined routes
+└─ Executes navigation or emergency avoidance via occupancy maps

+---

+## Reasoner: LLM-Based Spatial Reasoning

-- **Safe Path Planning**
+- **Action Planning**
+  Generates high-level decisions using prompts filled with current time, position, and intent.

+- **Scene-Graph Construction (HSG)**
+  - From conversation: reconstructs semantic nodes, relations, and properties.
+  - From aerial images: extracts subgraphs and merges them into a global scene graph.

+- **Safe-Path Proposal**
-  - Serializes the current scene graph and asks the LLM to propose a safe symbolic route.
+  Serializes the current HSG and queries the LLM for a safe symbolic path, identifying missing information when needed.
-  - If information is missing, the LLM identifies what should be queried next.

-- **Route Refinement (with image)**
+- **Route Refinement (Image + Text)**
-  - Receives a grid-map image and last route.
-  - Uses an LLM (vision + text) to refine waypoints around sentinel positions.
+  Combines last route, sentinel positions, and grid-map images to request refined waypoints from the LLM.

 - **Robust JSON Parsing**
-  - Automatically re-prompts the LLM if output formatting is incorrect.

-This module focuses on **global reasoning, multimodal prompting, and structured planning**.
+  Handles malformed LLM outputs through automatic re-prompting and recovery.

 ---

-## 2. SentinelMeetingAgent (Embodied Navigation Module)
+## SentinelMeetingAgent: Embodied Navigation & Emergency Handling

-**Goal:** Execute movement safely and efficiently inside the simulator.

-### Responsibilities
 - **Observation Processing**
-  - Tracks sentinel visibility and updates risk level.
-  - Receives aerial images or refined routes from the in-simulation “app”.
+  Updates internal states based on visible sentinels, app messages, and action outcomes.

-- **Emergency Handling**
+- **Emergency Detection & Avoidance**
-  - Detects sentinel proximity and switches to an avoidance mode.
-  - Performs short-range motion planning using an occupancy grid:
-    - Validates positions
-    - Scores candidate locations
-    - Selects safe points probabilistically
+  When a sentinel is near, enters emergency mode and samples safe positions using occupancy-grid validation and probabilistic scoring.

 - **Route Refinement Triggering**
-  - Requests new aerial images or refined routes when:
-    - Current path intersects danger
-    - The agent gets stuck
-    - Post-emergency recovery indicates deviation
+  When danger overlaps with the current route or progress stalls, the agent:
+  1. Requests an aerial grid-map image
+  2. Passes it to the Reasoner for waypoint refinement
+  3. Requests the app to compile an executable refined route

-- **Task Execution**
+- **Normal Navigation**
-  - Discussion mode (LLM-generated plan)
-  - Navigation mode (city-level route following)
-  - Task completion when arrival is detected

-This module focuses on **perception, safety control, and real-time decision making**.
+  Performs LLM-guided discussion planning or city-level navigation until reaching the meeting place.

 ---

-## 3. What This Coding Sample Demonstrates

-- Integration of **LLM reasoning** with a **physical agent**
-- Real-time **scene-graph construction** from vision + language
-- Automatic **safe-path planning** combining LLM and classical spatial algorithms
-- Practical **error-handling**, robust JSON parsing, and fallback strategies
-- A clean separation between:
-  - *Reasoning* (symbolic, LLM-driven)
-  - *Acting* (navigation, motion planning)

----

-## 4. Summary

-The code presents a compact but complete pipeline for LLM-augmented embodied navigation:
-- The **Reasoner** thinks globally
-- The **Agent** acts locally and safely

-This showcases skills in multimodal LLM use, agent design, graph reasoning, and robotics-style navigation—suitable for demonstrating strong coding and system-engineering ability in a graduate application.
+This README provides a concise overview of the LLM-driven reasoning and embodied navigation logic implemented in this coding sample.